jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (m) any person, body, or organisation that provides regulated services (as specified in Schedule 1 of the Children’s Act 2014):
     (n) any organisation or class of organisation designated as a child welfare and protection agency by regulations made under section 447(1)﻿(ga)﻿(i):
     (o) the Māori Health Authority
-  - **Commissioner** means the Children's Commissioner continued under section 6 of the Children's Commissioner Act 2003
+  - **Children and Young People’s Commission** means the Children and Young People’s Commission established by section 11 of the Children and Young People’s Commission Act 2022
   - **community service** means any service approved by the chief executive as a community service pursuant to section 403
   - **convene** , in relation to a family group conference, means to take the appropriate steps under sections 20 and 25 (in the case of a family group conference authorised or required under Part 2) or under sections 247 and 253 (in the case of a conference authorised or required under Part 4) in order to cause the conference to meet; and has a corresponding meaning
   - **court** , in relation to Parts 2, 3, and 3A, means the Family Court, and in relation to Parts 4 and 5, means the Youth Court